Is Lovevery Worth It? An Honest Gym and Play Kits review

 Since I loved the play gym so much, I wondered how I would feel about the play kits.
 At $80 every couple of months it felt like a big expense.
 I honestly didn’t intend on signing up for the subscription, but Lovevery gifted me a couple of play kits and I liked them so much that I became a paying customer.

 Our first play kit was The Looker, with contrast mittens, rattles, plush contrast ‘sausages’ as we called them, and a portable contrast card holder, among other things.
 This made tummy time on the go a breeze.
-He still still loves the contrast cards, and we relied on the mittens when he slept at night to keep him from scratching his face.
+He still loves the contrast cards, and we relied on the mittens when he slept at night to keep him from scratching his face.

 This was the kit that sold me.
 When I initially opened it, I wasn’t sure if what we got was worth $80, but after letting Felix play with each part of it, I realized it’s the craftsmanship and the research and thought that goes into the stage-based play that makes it worth it.
 It’s not about quantity when the quality is there.
 I’ve also looked up similar high-quality Montessori toys and when bought individually, they cost more than these play kits.